teamlakana/jira-comment-slack-notification/README.md

   - Sign up by messaging the bot you created with the word "signup" -- click the link that the bot responds with to Auth with Jira
 8. **Usage**
   - @mention your username in a Jira comment to get a message in Slack

+## AWS DocumentDB

+You can leverage DocumentDB by using a URI like: ```MONGODB_URI=mongodb://{username}:{password}@{cluster endpoint}:27017/jira-comment-slack-notification?ssl=true&ssl_ca_certs=rds-combined-ca-bundle.pem```

+If using the provided Dockerfile, then rds-combinded-ca-bundle.pem will be fetched already in the image.
+If not you must fetch it yourself.

 ## Development
 - When working locally, create a .env file in your local environment with the same Key=Value pairs that were used in Step 3 separated by new lines.
 Example: JIRA_URL='https://YOUR-URL.atlassian.net'